 Budget and Number of Awards:

-This funding opportunity is open to any individual employed at a US-based tax-exempt institution of higher learning (colleges, universities, institutes, medical schools, or professional societies) who is permitted by their institution to apply for grants as a principal investigator.
+This funding opportunity is open to any individual employed at a US-based tax-exempt institution of higher learning (colleges, universities, institutes, medical schools, or professional societies) who is permitted by their institution to apply for grants as a principal investigator, and who has not been the PI/faculty mentor/award recipient of a Mindlin Foundation grant in the past.
 Investigators in any discipline are eligible to apply, but the project should contribute to research, outreach, education, and/or professional development in STEM disciplines, interdisciplinary STEM-humanities projects, and social and behavioral sciences.
-Preference may be given to investigators who have not received prior Mindlin Foundation awards.

-Pre-applications should be made via Twitter.
-At approximately 9 am EDT on 1 August 2017, @MindlinFndtn will post an announcement tweet.
+Pre-applications must be made via Twitter.
+At approximately 7 am PST on 1 May 2018, @MindlinFndtn will post an announcement tweet.
 Proposals should be a single reply to that tweet.
-The tweet should contain a brief description of the proposal and the hashtag (not exceeding 10 characters in length) which will be provided in the announcement tweet.
-Be CREATIVE! @MindlinFndtn will tweet again on the morning of 2 August 2017 at least 24 hours after the opening tweet announcing closure of the pre-application period.
+The tweet should contain a brief description of the proposal and the hashtag #1Tweet1P.
+Be CREATIVE! @MindlinFndtn will tweet again on the morning of 2 May 2018 at least 24 hours after the opening tweet announcing closure of the pre-application period.

 Tweets received outside the designated time frame will not be considered.
 Only one tweet per proposal and one proposal per investigator will be considered.
 Tweets will only be considered from accounts with profiles including a real name and a verifiable link to an eligible institution’s webpage identifying them as an employee (e.g., a lab website or research page).
 While there are no restrictions on tweet content or structure, links to media such as videos or images with large amounts of text will not be reviewed.

 Up to five applicant tweets will be selected to have their authors submit short full proposals.
 Applicants must either follow @MindlinFndtn or accept open direct messages to be informed in the event they are selected for a full proposal.
-A full proposal shall consist of a single page, not exceeding 500 words, describing the proposed activity justifying its expected time commitment, educational or academic impact, and total requested budget.
+A full proposal shall consist of a single page, not exceeding 500 words, describing the proposed activity, justifying its expected time commitment, educational or academic impact, and total requested budget.
 All full proposals must include the tax-exempt identification number of the institution to receive the award.
-Combine this one-page proposal with a current CV and a letter of support from your institution into a single PDF, and email it to email@example.com by midnight EDT on 3 Nov 2017.
+Combine this one-page proposal with a current CV and a letter of support from your institution into a single PDF, and email it to email@example.com by midnight PST on 1 June 2018.